Sonali-Shruthi/PTSD-Severity-Prediction/(8)README file/README.txt

 Accuracy and Precision: Metrics are calculated by converting the continuous predictions into binary values based on a threshold.
 Additionally, the decision trees in the random forest are visualized to understand how individual trees contribute to the predictions.

-Example Dataset
+Example Dataset:

-Your dataset should have the following columns (but exclude the PTSD Severity column for prediction):
+The dataset has the following columns (excluding the PTSD Severity column for prediction):
 Depression
 Anxiety
 Trauma History
-Other psychological and demographic features Troubleshooting
+Other psychological and demographic features , etc..

+Troubleshooting
 Ensure that the Graphviz installation path is correctly set if you are using tree visualizations.
 If you face any issues with libraries, ensure all dependencies are installed properly using pip.